OWASP CRS Response

 A text/plain

-response of the above format will result in the WAF blocking the response due to potential security leaks i.e. SQL Injection vulnerabilities.
+response like the following will result in ngrok blocking the response due to potential security leaks i.e. SQL Injection vulnerabilities.

 Action Result Variables